Hunca/345/README.md

 ---
 ## Source Code Breakdown:

-Using SFML a program window and a rectangle table shape is created.
+Using SFML a program window, a rectangle table shape, sockets, and cushions are created.
-* main()
+* Main()
-    - Draws the table shape onto the window.
-    - Creates an array of ball objects.
-        - The ball constructor initialises each object with an ID number, radius, and initial positions.
-            - Gets positions of the ball objects through a preset array of vector positions.
-            - The cue ball and 8 ball are coloured white and black
-            - Ball objects with ID value that are not the cue ball and 8 ball are coloured accordingly
-    - Sets up the cue (aimer) around the cue ball.
-    - Begins the game loop
+    - Contains the main game loop which performs different functions depending on the game state.
-    - Runs playerTurn():
+    - After a single tick of the game loop, the method draws the graphical components.
+        - Certain SFML graphical objects will be drawn dependant on the game state.

+* PlayerManager()
+    - Handles user inputs.
-        - Takes in keyboard input (arrow keys) to set direction and power of the cue ball.
+        - Aiming input for the cue ball.
-        - If spacebar is pressed, takes the vector value of the cue and then runs the moveBall() method.
-    - moveBall():
-        - Takes in the ball ID, the velocity of the cue ball.
+        - Input for placement of the cue ball.

+* GameManager()
+    - Initialises all the objects to the game screen at their default positions and initialises UI elements.
+    - Contains placeholder methods for winning and losing states.

+    ballSunk():
+    - Function which handles the game state when a ball is sunk.
+        - Assigning suits to the players.
+        - Issuing fouls if a player makes an illegal move.
+        - Removes balls from the table if sunk.
+        - Decrements counter for how many balls each player has remaining.

+    swapPlayer():
+    - Called to determine which player will have the next shot.
+        - Dependant on the ballSunk():
+            - Whether there has been a foul or not.
+            - Whether a correct ball has been sunk or not.

+* MovementManager()
+    moveTick():
         - Sets the velocity of the cue ball (The distance between the cue and the cue ball).
+        - Loops through all of the balls remaining on the table.
-        - Method loops through while balls are moving.
+            - If balls are moving, calls collisionCheck() and ballMove() methods.
-        - Loops through every ball, ignoring those with 0 velocity (Balls that dont move).
-        - Checks to see if any balls hits a wall, if so, bounce off at the opposite angle.
-        - Changes the speed of the balls with given friction (drag).
+        - Keeps track of the current moving balls.
+        - Ends turn when all balls are stationary.

+    ballMove():
+        - Calculates movement of ball based on acceleration and velocity.
+        - Uses DeltaTime for synchronous movement speed.

+    collisionCheck():
-        - Checks against all other balls to see if there is collision.
+        - Check a given ball against all other balls for collision.

-            - If so, updates both collided balls' velocities.
-        - When balls slows down to a certain velocity, stop the ball movement.
-* main()
+* Ball() & Player()
-    - Once all the balls stop moving, resets the cue at the cue balls new position.
-    - Sets up again for player input.
+    - Classes used for holding data.
-    - Repeats.

-* switchPlayer()
+* Physics()
-        - Used to swap players, currently not implemented for use.
+    boxCollision():
+        - Loops through an array of lines (edges of the cushions).
+        - Calculates whether a ball is colliding with the line.
+        - Changes the balls velocity appropriately. ballCollisions():
+        - Handles collisions between balls.
+        - Displaces each colliding ball by the amount of overlap which they collide with.
+        - Changes the balls velocity appropriately.

+    cushionCollision():
+        - Currently unused.
+    overLapDetection():
+        - Places the cue ball (checks whether if it has collided with another ball)

 ---
 ## Built With: